nisharma85/dsp/06-statistics.md

 ###Q8.
 Bayesian &amp; Frequentist Comparison
 How do frequentist and Bayesian statistics compare?

->> The  frequentist approachfocuses on the probability of the data, given the hypothesis.
+>> The  frequentist approach focuses on the probability of the data, given the hypothesis.

->> Bayesian statistics focuses on P(H|D), the probability of the hypothesis, given the data.
+>> Bayesian statistics focuses on  the probability of the hypothesis, given the data.

 ---